 Landscape scene.
 A road, beside a body of water, extends from lower margin narrowing towards the left into midground.
 Tall poplars on right.
 Open canopy tree on left.

 Title, [Pumice Road, near Rotorua], taken from an exhibition catalogue published by The Lewis-Paape Gallery, Lower Hutt, New Zealand, for an exhibition titled Early New Zealand and European Exhibition, 2004.
-It was priced at $8,500 and did not sell.
-This is a reproduction of the work taken from this catalogue.
+It was priced at NZ$8,500 and did not sell.
+This is a reproduction of the work taken from the catalogue.
 This is the only image recorded of this work, it's location is unknown.

-Early New Zealand and European Exhibition (catalogue), Lewis-Paape Gallery, Lower Hutt, 2004 (colour)
+Early New Zealand and European Exhibition catalogue, Lewis-Paape Gallery, Lower Hutt, New Zealand, 2004 (colour)

-Early New Zealand and European Exhibition (catalogue), Lewis-Paape Gallery, Lower Hutt, 2004
+Early New Zealand and European Exhibition catalogue, Lewis-Paape Gallery, Lower Hutt, New Zealand, 2004

 ‘Scales Work Features in Show’, The Dominion Post, Friday 1 October, 2004, pp8-9

 “A rare work by early twentieth century New Zealand artist Flora Scales is one of the highlights of Lewis-Paape Gallery’s annual Early New Zealand and European Exhibition which continues until Saturday.
 Other top New Zealand artists include Margaret Stoddart, Basil Honour, H Linley Richardson and James Peele.
 Born in Lower Hutt, Scales later lived in Nelson.
 Her early paintings included country and farm scenes but few of these works remain.”